zenbitETH/OPcity/opML/opML.md

 ### 4.2 Comparison with Optimism's Fault Proof

-While opML's fraud proof system shares conceptual similarities with Optimism's design, there are several key distinctions that make it more suitable for ML workloads.
-Unlike Optimism's general-purpose EVM execution, opML's FPVM is specifically optimized for ML computations, with support for efficient matrix operations and fixed-point arithmetic.
-The multi-phase dispute resolution process is another significant departure from Optimism's design, allowing for more efficient handling of ML-specific workloads.
+While opML’s fraud-proof system shares conceptual similarities with Optimism’s design, several key distinctions make it better suited for ML workloads.
+Unlike Optimism’s general-purpose EVM execution, opML’s Fraud Proof Virtual Machine (FPVM) is purpose-built for ML computations, incorporating efficient matrix operations and fixed-point arithmetic.
+Another significant departure from Optimism’s design is opML’s multi-phase dispute resolution process, which allows for more efficient handling of ML-specific workloads by optimizing execution and verification steps.

 Similarities with Optimism:
 - Challenge-response mechanism